 - Structural footings

-Taking the time to locate underground facilities will save you a lot of money and time.
-Plus, it’s a necessary safety step to keep everyone safe.
+Taking the time to locate these underground facilities will save you loads of money and time, not to mention it’s a crucial safety step to keep everyone out of harm’s way.

-Important Note: use Ground Penetrating Radar (GPR).
-You can locate buried utility lines, foundations, storage tanks, and anything else.
+Important Note: Use Ground Penetrating Radar (GPR) to find buried utility lines, foundations, storage tanks, and other hidden surprises.

 Construction site preparation wrap up

-Do you think any of these construction site preparation rules are unnecessary?
-What construction site preparation rules do you follow?
+Do you think any of these construction site preparation tips are overkill?
+What measures do you take when prepping your construction sites?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER